rahuljaikishen/data-analysis-DASH/README.md

 ### Method of dismissal
 ![alt text](./assets/Page-4.png)
-Team coaches could analyze the method of dismissals on each ground and take a educated decision on the best team combination for that game.
-In the above image we see that the most number of wickets have come via catches.
-This could be a hint for coaches to have more spinners on the field.
+Team coaches might examine the technique of dismissal on each ground and make an informed selection about the best team combination for that game.
+The accompanying picture shows that catches have resulted in the most wickets.
+This might be a suggestion to coaches to bring in more spinners.

 ## Project setup